Save the Date: Sunday, September 3, 2023

 ABOUT THE RIDE

-Grab your bike and reconnect with friends and family on a car-free DuSable Lake Shore Drive.
+Grab your bike and reconnect with friends and family on DuSable Lake Shore Drive.

 Whether you’re new to biking, a seasoned veteran, or biking with kids, Fifth Third Bike the Drive is an event to remember.
 With sweeping views of the lake and skyline, you’ll enjoy fresh air and the wind on your face!